Things to Do in Tallassee, AL: Your Summer 2026 Community & Culture Guide

 After an exciting celebration of the 250th Anniversary of the US, Tallassee continues building momentum in 2026.
 This as a number of summer events and live entertainment to outdoor recreation and major community investment show the growing community interest.
 Residents and visitors alike can enjoy everything from performances at the historic Mount Vernon Performing Arts Center to boating and recreation along the Tallapoosa River and Lake Talisi.

 At the same time, the city is also looking ahead with plans for a new multi-million-dollar community center that will expand recreation, fitness, and gathering space for future generations.
+Plans indicate a hopeful start date within the next few months and project completion in mid to late 2027.
 Together, these events, projects, and community spaces reflect a Tallassee that continues investing in quality of life, local growth, and opportunities for families across the river region.

 Explore Arts & Entertainment this Summer